andrewathalye/destiny-txtp-mapper/README.md

 To compile the tool itself:
 First edit tools/mapper.c to set the VGMSTREAM paths to the correct ones for your system.
 `cc tools/mapper.c -o tools/mapper`
+To compile the cleaner tool (needed if you want to make your own mappings):
+`cc tools/cleaner.c -o tools/cleaner`